finder-ui/bijective_base6_calc/README.md

 - **Live Conversion Explorer**: Instantly see any decimal number represented in Decimal, Binary, Hexadecimal, and Bijective Base-6.
 - **All-in-One Calculator**: Enter two bijective numbers and get the results for Addition, Subtraction, Multiplication, and Division at once.
-- **Reference Tables**: View pre-calculated 12x12 Addition and Multiplication tables to easily see patterns.
-- **Themed UI**: Switch between a clean light mode and a "digital rain" dark mode, with your preference saved locally.
-- **Detailed Explanations**: In-depth articles on numerical systems, the bijective conversion algorithm, and its practical applications in computer science.
+- **Pros & Cons Analysis**: A dedicated tab that clearly explains the advantages and disadvantages of using a bijective system.
+- **In-Depth Learning**: Detailed explanations of the conversion algorithm, its connection to formal language theory, and its geometric interpretation as an infinite tree.
+- **Configurable Practice Mode**: Test your skills with math or conversion problems across Easy, Medium, and Hard difficulty levels.
+- **Full Internationalization**: Complete support for 7 languages, with a cross-browser compatible flag selector.
-- **Modern & Responsive**: Built with a mobile-first approach and includes subtle animations for a better user experience.
+- **Polished UI**: A clean, responsive "Nord" theme that's easy on the eyes, with subtle animations for a better user experience.

 ---